A Primary Mission of the Access, Prevention and Interprofessional Relations Committee (APIRC)

-One of the MDS Committee on Access, Prevention, and Interprofessional Relation's (CAPIR) primary projects has been an outreach to dentists and pediatricians to educate these providers on the benefits of age-one dental visits.
-CAPIR has drafted a mission statement that the MDS Board of Trustees approved:
+One of the MDS Access, Prevention, and Interprofessional Relations Committee's primary projects has been an outreach to dentists and pediatricians to educate these providers on the benefits of age-one dental visits.
+The Committee has drafted a mission statement that the MDS Board of Trustees approved:

 Massachusetts Childhood Oral Health Consortium

-MDS is collaborating with many organizations as part of the Massachusetts Childhood Oral Health Consortium to promote age one care.
+The MDS is collaborating with many organizations as part of the Massachusetts Childhood Oral Health Consortium to promote the Connect the Dots Program.

 Members of the Consortium